HaowenZhang/TRINITY/README.md

 $GSL_LIB=/your/path/to/gsl/lib

 ## Installation
+TRINITY comes with a Makefile, so user can use the "make" command to compile the whole project.
+Alternatively, users can use target names specified in the Makefile to specifically produce the corresponding executables.
+For example, if one wants to compile the code to predict quasar luminosity functions (QLFs) only, there is a target in the Makefile as follows:

+qlf:
+	$(CC) $(BASE_FILES) gen_qlf.c sm_limits.c $(CFLAGS) $(EXTRA_FLAGS) -DGEN_SMF -o gen_qlf

-The user can use the Makefile to compile the whole project.
-(TBC)
+So they can use the command "make qlf" to compile gen_qlf.c and produce gen_qlf, without having to compile the entire project.

 ## Roadmap
 After successful compilation, multiple binary executables will be produced:

-1. fitter is used for finding the best fitting parameter using a iterative gradient descent algorithm;
+1. TRINITY/src/fitter is used for finding the best fitting parameter using a iterative gradient descent algorithm;
-2. all_smf_mcmc is used for performing Markov Chain Monte Carlo;
+2. TRINITY/src/all_smf_mcmc is used for performing Markov Chain Monte Carlo (MCMC);
 3. Other files, e.g., gen_smf and gen_edd_r_color, are used for predicting galaxy and SMBH properties based on input model parameters.

 ## Renerating Predictions Based on Model Parameters